Guide: How To Wait In Fallout 4

 • When away from settlements, finding the required furniture becomes a scavenger hunt because the ease of finding seats depends on luck and time investment.

-• Sitting on furniture doesn’t restore health; instead, you need to find resting places like beds, sleeping bags, or tents.
-You can choose the duration of rest, with a minimum of an hour being enough to heal and recover damaged limbs.
+• Sitting on furniture doesn’t restore health; you need to find resting places like beds, sleeping bags, or tents.
+You can choose the duration of rest, with a minimum of an hour enough to heal and recover damaged limbs.

 How To Wait In Fallout 4?